Last Updated on October 31, 2023

 We’ve got great news for travel nurses!
 The nationwide enhanced Nursing Licensure Compact (eNLC) has grown over the past year, and it seems likely to continue to grow even more in the years to come.
-As 2022 winds to a close, let’s take a look at the newest enhanced nurse licensure compact states, and a look ahead to what other states might join the eNLC in 2022.
+Let’s take a look at the newest enhanced nurse licensure compact states, and a look ahead to what other states might join the eNLC in the near future.

 Who’s on the List of Enhanced Nurse Licensure Compact States?

-As of December, 2022, there are 39 eNLC states and jurisdictions in the United States: Alabama, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin and Wyoming.
+Update: As of July 2023, there are 41 eNLC states and jurisdictions in the United States.
+These states include Alabama, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Oklahoma, Ohio, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington State (starting July 24, 2023), West Virginia, Wisconsin, and Wyoming.

 > Is your state in the eNLC?
 View an updated map of current Enhanced Nurse Licensure Compact States at Nurse.org

-On top of that, eight more states are considering joining the eNLC, with lawmakers currently hammering out the details.
-While Alaska, Illinois, Massachusetts, Michigan, Minnesota, New York, Rhode Island and Washington State aren’t on the list of enhanced Nurse Licensure Compact states yet, chances are pretty good that they soon will be.
+On top of that, more states are considering joining the eNLC, with lawmakers currently hammering out the details.
+While Alaska, Illinois, Massachusetts, Michigan, Minnesota, and New York, aren’t on the list of enhanced Nurse Licensure Compact states yet, chances are pretty good that they soon will be.
 And as some of America’s most popular destinations for travel nurses, Alaska, New York and Washington would be especially welcome additions!

 Why Is the Enhanced Nursing Licensure Compact Important?